Updated July 15, 2023

 - Governmental intervention is almost NIL or negligible.

 - Such an economy increases competition in the market.

-- With the increased competition, perks such as lowering prices, increasing the quality of output with the best possible efficiency, distribution of wealth to deserving people, etc. are achieved.
+- With the increased competition, perks such as lowering prices, increasing output quality with the best possible efficiency, distributing wealth to deserving people, etc., are achieved.

 - The ownership of almost everything moves from government to private players.